 What Connects PPWR and the Digital Product Passport?

-PPWR mandates a data carrier on packaging from 12 August 2028, linking to information on material composition, recycled content, substances of concern, sorting instructions and reusability.
+PPWR mandates a data carrier on packaging from 12 August 2028 (Article 12(1)), linking to information on material composition, recycled content and sorting instructions.
+Reusability labelling is a separate obligation, from 12 February 2029 (Article 12(2)), and marking of substances of concern is tied to a further implementing act the Commission must adopt by 1 January 2030 (Article 12(7)).
 ESPR's Digital Product Passport (DPP) mandates a similar data carrier on covered products, linking to lifecycle, durability, repair, and material data.
 Both rely on the same EU Digital Product Passport infrastructure being defined under the Commission's DPP implementing acts.
 The connection is technical and increasingly explicit in Commission guidance.

 Side-by-Side: Two Regulations, One Architecture